-As a medical marijuana patient, you rely on having a steady supply of cannabis to help you treat the symptoms of your condition.
+As a medical marijuana patient, you tend to rely on having a steady supply of cannabis to help you alleviate the symptoms of your condition.
 This means having to venture out to a dispensary every once in a while to fill up your supply.
 Depending on your needs, your medication could get expensive.
-For these reasons and more, many long-term medical cannabis patients have thought about growing their own cannabis plants at one time or another.
-With spring in full bloom, you may be weighing this option yourself.
+For multiple reasons, many long-term medical cannabis patients have thought about growing their own cannabis plants at one time or another.

-Is it an option available to you in your state?
-Is it the right choice that will help you maintain a steady supply at a fraction of the cost of getting cannabis at a dispensary?
-Is it worth the steep learning curve and cost of growing equipment and supplies?
+Is growing your own cannabis an option available to you in your state?
+Will it help you maintain a steady supply at a fraction of the cost of cannabis at a dispensary?
+Is it worth the possibility of not being successful?
 Here’s what you need to know.

 In addition to purchasing medical cannabis products at a dispensary, having a medical marijuana card may also allow you to grow your own cannabis plants at home for personal use.
 While this isn’t an option everywhere, it’s a legal option available to you in the following states:

 However, while you may be legally allowed to grow your own cannabis, it’s still a good idea to research the local laws to determine whether you need a medical card, how many mature plants you are allowed to grow at any given time, and whether you’re allowed to grow indoors or outdoors, and more.
 Even if your state allows it, you might not be allowed to grow due to your type of housing — condos, apartments, and rental units often have their own individual rules on growing.
-At the end of the day, the onus is on you to follow all the relevant laws and regulations.
+At the end of the day, it’s your responsibility to follow all the relevant laws and regulations.

 Pro: It’s Satisfying